Sandeep-1204/project-netflix/README.md

 Jobs are triggered every Sunday using Databricks Workflows.

+##Gold Layer(Delta-live tables)

 Transformed, ready-to-consume data is written to Delta Live Tables.

-##Power BI Integration (📈):
+##Power BI Integration:

 Delta tables from the silver layer feed into Power BI dashboards.

 This enables real-time, actionable insights on Netflix data.

-##📌 Highlights
+##Highlights:

-Fully automated ETL flow with minimal manual intervention 💡
+Fully automated ETL flow with minimal manual intervention

-Real-time streaming logic using Databricks and Delta Live Tables ⚡
+Real-time streaming logic using Databricks and Delta Live Tables

-Weekly refresh with scalable workflows and clean separation of concerns 🎯
+Weekly refresh with scalable workflows and clean separation of concerns

-Follows the Medallion Architecture pattern for modular, layered data management 🧱
+Follows the Medallion Architecture pattern for modular, layered data management